Lions still high on Jamal Agnew as return man

 On Monday, Caldwell said Agnew was still available late in the game as a return man and his removal wasn’t injury related.

-“There's lots of different things that happen during the course of a ballgame,” Caldwell said.
-“In that regard, it's just that a couple things popped up and we just thought we just made a little bit of an adjustment.
-He'll be fine.
+“There’s lots of different things that happen during the course of ball games,” Caldwell said.
+“He just had – just a couple things popped up and we just thought we just made a little bit of an adjustment.
+So, he’ll be fine.

-“We put Golden back there obviously because we talked about it early on and you (media) asked me who we'd see back there and I said you'll probably see both.
-There are situations that we do put Golden in the game and certain instances.”
+“We put Golden back there obviously because we talked about early on, you (media) asked me who we’d see back there and I said you’d probably see both situations that we do Golden in certain instances.”

 Following Agnew’s 11-yard return on Atlanta’s first kickoff, the next six kicks by Matt Bosher all resulted in a touchback.
 The Falcons also didn’t punt until their final two drives in the fourth quarter, which led to a 10-yard return and a fair catch by Tate.